chuvakpavel/Intercome.Xamarin.Android/README.md

 </application>
 ```

->Intercom must be initialized inside the application `onCreate()` method.
+>Intercom must be initialized inside the application `OnCreate()` method.
 Initializing anywhere else will result in Intercom not behaving as expected and could even result in the host app crashing.

 ### iOS
 Then, initialize Intercom by calling the following in the `FinishedLaunching()` method of your AppDelegate class: